wp-plugins/sketchfab-oembed/readme.txt

 Sketchfab integrates with all major 3D creation tools, and is natively built in Photoshop, Modo and Blender.
 Sketchfab supports 28 native 3D formats, and displays them in browser in real-time.

 The Sketchfab 3D viewer can be embedded on any web page, as easily as a YouTube video.
-This plugin will enables you to embed 3d models from sketchfab using nothing but a URL.
+This plugin will enables you to embed 3d models from sketchfab using nothing but the URL.
 Just copy the model URL from [sketchfab.com](https://www.sketchfab.com) and paste it to your post.

 https://vimeo.com/43600255